-Our school Chaplain is the Reverend George MacDonald, minister at Bonnybridge St Helen's Church of Scotland.
-Reverend MacDonald visits a number of times during the session to deliver assemblies.
-Although our school is nondenominational, i.e. not of one specific faith base, we encourage pupils to develop their spiritual awareness through a variety of classroom programmes and school assemblies.
+Our school Chaplain is from the church at Bonnybridge St Helen's Church of Scotland.
+The minister will visit a number of times during the session to deliver assemblies.
+Although our school is non-denominational, i.e. not of one specific faith base, we encourage pupils to develop their spiritual awareness through a variety of classroom programmes and school assemblies.